WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 <iframe width='100%' height='400px' src="https://api.mapbox.com/styles/v1/hadzii/ckzrg6q3r00pe14l9dhyemxx7.html?title=false&access_token=pk.eyJ1IjoiaGFkemlpIiwiYSI6ImNrdmF0cW92dTNibnQyb2xwM2c2Mzd6czgifQ.oLTcVRE0U4q1GuobdEevIQ&zoomwheel=false#10/53.5732/9.9245" title="WAVE-Hamburg" style="border:none;"></iframe>

-## Georeferencing: Where is the fiber?
+## Georeferencing: Find the fiber?

 Our approach involves using existing dark telecommunication fibers on campus, rather than laying new ones.
 This means we are working with unknown fiber paths and simply connecting the ends to form a continuous loop.
 The challenge lies in determining the exact geographical positions of these fibers, as their routes are not pre-determined or mapped.
 Additionally, some fibers may be coiled or have unexpected paths, adding to the complexity.